-7.53 When hearings before Masters are compromised or settled, Masters' Appointments (Room TM7.09) should be informed in writing immediately and in any event no later than 4pm on the day preceding the hearing.
+7.53 When hearings before Masters are compromised or settled, Masters' Appointments (ground floor, Rolls Building) should be informed in writing immediately and in any event no later than 4.00 pm on the day preceding the hearing.
 In the case of substantial hearings involving pre-reading Masters' Appointments should be informed immediately if it appears likely that a hearing will be ineffective, with a request that the Master is immediately notified.
-Written notification must be given to Room TM1.10 for Bankruptcy hearings and Room TM4.04 for Companies hearings.
+Written notification must similarly be given to the Registrars' Enquiries Office (1st floor, Rolls Building) for bankruptcy and companies hearings.
 Failure to notify and consequent waste of court time may result in an adverse costs order being made.